Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to Acoustic Waves in Fluids: Guided Flexural Modes in Pipes

 \section{Guided Flexural Modes in Pipes}

 Guided ultrasonic waves in pipes have long been studied, with the first analytical description being posed by Gazis in the late 1950s \cite{gazis1959a,gazis1959b}, for infinitely long pipes.
 They fall into three modal classes: longitudinal ($L$), torsional ($T$), and flexural ($F$), with a naming convention attributed to Silk and Bainton \cite{silk1979propagation} such that they are written $L(m,n)$, $T(m,n)$ and $F(m,n)$.
 The integers $m$, $n$ denote the circumferential and group order respectively; the circumferential order being analogous to the topological charge of optical vortex beams.
 The generation and inspection of these guided waves has found much success in non-destructive techniques and evaluation \cite{Alleyne98,Lowe98}.
-The focus of this paper is to observe the coupling between the compressional potential of the non-axisymmetric flexural modes $F(m > 0,n)$ and the pressure field in a fluid.
+The focus of this paper is to observe the coupling between non-axisymmetric flexural modes $F(m > 0,n)$ in pipes and acoustic waves in a fluid.
 As such we require a device to ensure their efficient generation.

 The recent advent of the elastic spiral phase pipe (eSPP) \cite{Chaplain2022eSPP} achieves this.
 This structure removes the necessity to rely on conventional means of complex arrangements of transducers or phased arrays (e.g by comb arrays or non-axisymmetric partial loading \cite{shin1999guided,tang2017excitation}).
-Advantages of the eSPP include passively exciting arbitrary flexural modes with, crucially, single handedness (i.e. only one sign of $m$) by mode converting low order longitudinal modes (e.g. $L(0,1-2)$) that are extensional and therefore easy to excite \cite{LOWE20011551}.
+Advantages of the eSPP include passively exciting arbitrary flexural modes with, crucially, single handedness (i.e. only one sign of $m$) by mode converting longitudinal modes (e.g. $L(0,2)$) that can be easily to excited in isolation \cite{LOWE20011551}.
 This is a particularly attractive property as a candidate for using flexural modes that are sensitive to axial cracks, where the conventional longitudinal and torsional modes are weakly sensitive \cite{kwun2008detection,ratassepp2010scattering}.